softcat477/pixel_wrapper/README.md

 - Workflow header tab -> run

 ## Making changes to the pixel_wrapper source code
-Sometimes changes need to be done to the source code found in ```source/js/plugins/Pixel.js```.
-If this is the case, make sure to run ```gulp develop:rodan``` from the ```pixel_wrapper/``` directory after making any changes.
+Sometimes changes need to be done to the wrapper code found in `source/js/plugins/pixel-wrapper.js`, or the `Pixel.js` source code in `source/js/plugins/Pixel.js`.

+If this is the case, make sure to run ```gulp develop:rodan``` from the ```pixel_wrapper``` directory after making any changes.
 This will compile the source code and move it to the static folder, which is used to upload the code to the server running Rodan.
+You won't need to restart Rodan.

-If you make any changes to the css files, make sure to move them manually the ```pixel_wrapper/static/css``` folder
+If you make any changes to the css files, you'll need to move them manually the ```pixel_wrapper/static/css``` folder.

 ### Note
 The current implementation dissociates the wrapper from Diva.js.